OpenGL Sphere

 example of drawing icosphere

 This example is to draw an icosphere with a texture.
 Press the spacebar key to change the subdivision level.
-If the subdivision is 2, the icosphere consists of 320 triangles, and if the subdivision is 5, it has 20,480 triangles.
+If the subdivision frequency is 3, the icosphere consists of 180 triangles, and if the subdivision is 6, it has 720 triangles.
+It includes a texture template of soccer ball which consists of 20 hexagon surfaces and 12 pentagon surfaces.

 // create icosphere with radius=1, subdivision=5 and smooth shading=true